wpgodspeed/wp-godspeed/readme.txt

 *Important: while this CDN plugin has been tested thoroughly, if something isn't working for you, don't give it a poor rating.
 Instead, [please file an issue on Github](https://github.com/wpgodspeed/wp-godspeed/issues) and we'll fix any issues for you immediately.
 Thank you!*

+A **content delivery network (aka CDN)** is a global network of servers which expedite the delivery of your site's content on behalf of your server.
+The primary benefits of a CDN are extensive, but mainly you get more  reliability, scalability, and performance.
+The **WP Godspeed CDN plugin** helps you to easily connect a CDN to WordPress.

+= What does it do exactly? =

+The WP Godspeed CDN plugin has been created to serve your static content directly via CDN URLs.

+= Features =

+* Serves wp-content resources from CDN links
+* Automatically detects HTTP or HTTPS protcol
+* Reports daily usage + historical data for 6 months
+* Lazy load images/iframes/videos

-While most caching plugins will enable the use of a CDN, [WP Godspeed](https://wpgodspeed.io) *is* the CDN service.
+While most caching plugins will enable the use of a CDN, [WP Godspeed](https://wpgodspeed.io) *is* the CDN service provider.
 It's super easy to setup & use on all of your WordPress sites, with a one click setup process.

 WP Godspeed makes your site load really fast by offloading static resources (such as images, audio/video, archives, etc.) to your site's very own lightning fast global CDN.